 Child care needs to be reauthorized.

-The case is closed.
+The Choices case is closed (Choices Child Care continues after closure of the Choices case, for the duration of the participant’s 12-month eligibility period unless the parent ceases to participate in employment or education/training for more than three consecutive months).

 Boards must ensure that a separate entry is entered into Case Notes indicating the following: